 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
 Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
-Submissions that are missing one or more components or do not meet the eligibility requirements listed in Section 5 will be administratively withdrawn without review.
+Submissions that are missing one or more components or do not meet the eligibility requirements listed in section 5 will be administratively rejected without review.

 8.2.1.
-Abstract and Significance (5,000 characters)
+Abstract and Significance (5000 characters)

-Clearly explain the question or problem to be addressed and the approach to its answer or solution.
-The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the Research Plan.
+Clearly explain the proposed program, including a summary of the facility to be developed, an outline of the goals of the research projects that will be supported, and an overview of institutional infrastructure and commitment.
+The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the Core Facility Plan.
 Clearly address how the proposed project, if successful, will have a major impact on cancer.
-Summarize how the proposed research creates new paradigms or challenges existing ones.
-Indicate whether this research plan represents a new direction for the PI.

 Note: It is the responsibility of the applicant to capture CPRIT's attention primarily with the Abstract and Significance statement alone.
 Therefore, applicants are advised to prepare this section wisely.
-Applicants should not waste this valuable space by stating obvious facts (e.g., that cancer is a significant problem; that better diagnostic and therapeutic approaches are needed urgently; or that the type of cancer of interest to the PI is important, vexing, or deadly).
-Based on this statement (and the Budget and Justification and Biographical Sketches), applications that are judged to offer only modest contributions to the field of cancer research or that do not sufficiently capture the reviewers' interest may be excluded from further peer review (see Section 9.1).
+Applicants should not waste this valuable space by stating obvious facts (eg, that cancer is a significant problem; that better diagnostic and therapeutic approaches are needed urgently; or that the type of cancer of interest to the PI is important, vexing, or deadly).

 8.2.2.
-Layperson's Summary (2,000 characters)
+Layperson's Summary (2000 characters)

 Provide a layperson's summary of the proposed work.
 Describe, in simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research, early diagnosis, prevention, or treatment.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.

 Do not include any proprietary information in the Layperson's Summary.
-The Layperson's Summary will also be used by advocate reviewers (Section 9.2) in evaluating the significance and impact of the proposed work.
+The Layperson's Summary will also be used by advocate reviewers (section 9.1) in evaluating the significance and impact of the proposed work.